broadinstitute/gtex-viz/README.md

 Then run rollup to recompile the code.
 All the demos are using the minified code of the tools.

-#### GTEx Gene-eQTL Visualizer
-The GTEx Gene-eQTL Visualizer is written in ES5.
-We are in the process of updating it to ES6.

 ---

 ## <a name="expression-map"></a>GTEx Expression Map